bsmith89/human-gut-diversity-manuscript/manuscript.md

 and small number of limiting resources, freshwater phytoplankton communities are so incredibly diverse.

+Given the parallels between Hutchinson's question and our own, perhaps historical community ecology literature has answers relevant to human microbiology.
 Along with Hutchinson's earlier treatise,
 _Homage to Santa Rosalia_,
 which has a similar theme,